martin473/AbletonFileBrowserV2/README.md

 # AbletonFileBrowserV2
+Required libraries:
+I may be missing a few but this basically runs with abletoolz, pyside6 and a few other packages automatically installed with qt creator on mac

 Difference from v1: Used WYSIWYG Editor QT Creator instead of PyQt6 for GUI Development.
 QT Creator uses Pyside6 which is functionally similar

 What this software does: